 Ability to Prioritize

 Finally, a good mediator is able to prioritize.
 They seek out key information first and make sure the most important steps are taken promptly.
-This expedites the mediation process and allows quick resolution.
+This expedites the mediation process and allows for a quick resolution.

 For highly skilled and impartial mediation, contact Hart David Carson LLP.